kpoppel/homeassistant-novafos/README.md

 Fully configurable through config flow.
   1. Head to configuration --> integration
   2. Add new and search for novafos
-  3. Enter email address and pasword as registered with Novafos.
+  3. Enter email address and password as registered with Novafos.
      If you haven't done this before you need to login using NemId/MitId and setup email and password first.
   4. Enter the supplier ID as well.
 Until a better way to get this automatically is identified, you can get the value from the next section.<br>